|Why Become A Solicitor?

 It’s important to do your research when considering a barrister career or a solicitor career.
 However, research will only take you so far.
 To help you make a concrete decision, you should consider securing work experience and speaking to qualified legal professionals.
 These options will give you a better idea of which role you are better suited to.

-Work experience gives you the opportunity to see for yourself what the role of a barrister and solicitor is like.
-If you are considering a career as a barrister, a mini pupillage is ideal.
 If you are an aspiring solicitor, securing a short-term placement within a law firm or a place on a vacation scheme will provide you with invaluable experience.
+You can also build your legal experience and knowledge with Law summer school courses.

 First-hand experience is the best way to get an understanding of each job role and to help you decide whether you could see yourself working in either profession.
 Simply being in a law firm or chambers environment surrounded by legal professionals will give you the opportunity to observe how solicitors and barristers operate.